sluu99/csprog/02-decision-making.md

 > In reality, flowcharts aren't used as often as one might think.
 Seasoned programmer can form ideas in their heads and start coding.
 However, it is important to get into the habit of thinking in terms of how a program executes.

-Let's suppose we want to design a program which will **have the user input an integer.
-If the number is higher than 10 then print the message "This number is larger than 10", otherwise let the user know if the number is odd or even.**

 ### 2.1.1 The beginning and The end
 Every program has a beginning and an end – as do flowcharts.
 A complete flowchart often start with the word **"Begin"** inside an oval shape and ends with the word **"End"** inside another oval shape.
 To a program which does absolutely nothing, the flowchart would look like this: